Aubrey McClendon was born on July 14, 1959, in Oklahoma City, Oklahoma, to Joe Conner and Carole Kerr McClendon. He is the great-nephew of...

 Aubrey McClendon is embroiled in a legal battle over the Saugatuck Dunes on the coast of Lake Michigan.
 His attempt to develop the rare and environmentally sensitive area with a nine-story hotel, a marina and a golf course, have been opposed by the local people and are against local zoning laws.
 McClendon has filed lawsuits against the township responsible for zoning and has aggressively attacked groups trying to preserve the dunes.

 In June 2012, a Reuter’s article exposed Aubrey McClendon for using millions of corporate dollars and resources for personal expenses.
-As a result, the Board of Directors decided to strip McClendon of his title as chairman but he remains the CEO.
+As a result, the Board of Directors decided to strip McClendon of his title as chairman but he remained the CEO.
 After the decision was made, the Board of Directors altered the company’s bylaws, allowing McClendon to retain his executive powers as chairman.
 Archie Dunham, former Chairman of ConocoPhillips, was appointed as the Non-Executive Chairman.

 Propublica rundown of Mcclendon's shady dealings.